2020 IRONMAN 70.3 Fortaleza Rules

 2.8.
 The Organization is not responsible for athletes’ belongings lost inside or outside the Transition area, however, will put up a “Lost and Found” booth according to the race schedule at the Official Website – www.ironmanbrasil.com.br.
 After that period, no further claims will be accepted.

 2.9.
-Athletes will have, considering his/her wave start time, up to 01:10 hours to complete the Swim portion, up to 5:00 hours to complete the Bike portion and 8:00 hours to complete the Run portion.
-During the race, the last wave start will be considered to disqualify (DNF – did not finish) an athlete, being unable to proceed in the race.
+Athletes will have, considering his/her swim start time, up to 01:10 hours to complete the Swim portion, up to 5:00 hours to complete the Bike portion and 8:00 hours to complete the Run portion.
+During the race, the last start will be considered to disqualify (DNF – did not finish) an athlete, being unable to proceed in the race.
 After the race, official results will be valued considering the different start times and the athlete who exceeds the cut off time for any course portions will be disqualified, receiving a DNF.
 IRONMAN officials reserve the right to pull athletes off the course who exceed any established course time cut-offs.

 2.10.
 The athlete who does not strictly conform to the course for each section will be eliminated or disqualified at any time if there is proof from the race’s official documentary controls.